Landau98/PhD-thesis/README.md

 # PhD-thesis

-This repository contains supplementary animations and visualization material associated with the PhD thesis:
+This repository contains supplementary animations and material associated with the PhD thesis:

 **A. Favitta**, *Non-equilibrium Quantum Field Theory and Axion Electrodynamics in curved spacetimes*, University of Palermo (2025).